 If you are injured in a pedestrian, bicycle, motorcycle or auto accident, you can recover money for whatever household services(work you did around the house before you were seriously injured) you can no longer due because of your injuries.
 This is called the “loss of the ability to provide household services,” which is defined by CACI 3903E(an applicable jury instruction).
 Examples of a few household services that fall within this category include: cleaning, cooking, washing dishes, laundry, sweeping, and grocery shopping.
 Also, other services that a plaintiff would have normally performed if the accident did not occur are also included within this category.
 This is true even if such services are unique or not typically performed by a member of the household.
 Examples that fall into this category would be restoring and maintaining the cars or performing home renovation projects.
-Your personal injury attorney can help you recoup the loss of household services.
+Your personal injury traffic accident attorney can help you recoup the loss of household services.

 1. How to claim loss of the ability to provide household services in a personal injury case: